The Owners of Woodhouse

 of Woodhouse and Davenport Neck, NY, USA

-Emily F. L. Beresford
+Dame Emily F. L. Hodson née Beresford

 of Woodhouse

 Lt.
-Lord Hugh Tristram de la Poer Beresford, RN (b.
-1908),
+Lord Hugh Tristram de la Poer Beresford, RN (1908-1941)

-was the sixth child of Henry, 6th Marquess of Waterford and his wife Beatrix née Petty-Fitzmaurice.
-At the time of inheriting Woodhouse, Lord Hugh was Naval Aide De Camp to the Governor General of South Africa.
-Nonetheless he requested his mother and sister-in-law to oversee the improvement works which he directed to take place at Woodhouse.
-Electricity and running water were introduced to the house, along with some structural and esthetical changes.
+was the sixth child of Henry, 6th Marquis of Waterford, and his wife Beatrix née Petty-Fitzmaurice.
+At the time of inheriting Woodhouse, Lord Hugh was the Naval Aide De Camp to George Hyde, the Governor General of South Africa.
+Nonetheless, despite his lengthy absence from Ireland at the time, right from the beginning of his Woodhouse ownership, Lord Hugh requested that his mother and sister-in-law oversee the improvement works at the Estate: electricity and running water were introduced to the house, along with some structural and aesthetical changes.
 Lord Hugh had also sent some shrubs and trees from South Africa, which his mother planted at Woodhouse.
-Some of them can still be spotted there today.
-In 1936 Lord Hugh made his last will in which he bequeathed Woodhouse to his older brother Lord William Mostyn de la Poer Beresford.
-Lt.
-Cmdr.
-Lord Hugh Tristram de la Poer Beresford, RN was killed on active service while in command of HMS Kelly, captained by Lord Louis Mountbatten, during the Battle of Crete, on 23rd May 1941.
+Some of them can still be seen there today.
+In 1936 Lord Hugh made his last will in which he bequeathed Woodhouse to his older brother Lord William Mostyn de la Poer Beresford, RA.

 At the time of his younger brother’s death, Major Lord William Mostyn de la Poer Beresford, R.A.
 (1905-1973) was stationed in India.